 - 1 tsp parsley for garnish - more if needed

 - Cook pasta according to instructions.
 Drain and rinse with cold water to cool down.
-Put into a container and add in chopped scallions.
-Put in the refrigerator until the pasta is cold – about 1/2 hour to 1 hour.
+Put into a container and add the scallions, place in the refrigerator until the pasta is cold - about 1/2 hour to 1 hour.

-- Once pasta and scallions are cold, add in the chopped pepper and shredded carrot.
+- Once pasta and scallions are cold, add in the chopped pepper, cucumber and shredded carrot.
 Stir well to combine.

-- In a medium bowl mix the mayo, milk, garlic, salt (if you are adding it) and Homemade Ranch Seasoning (or seasoning packet.)
-Add into the the pasta mix and stir well.Place back in the fridge until ready to serve (or leave for the BBQ)
+- In a medium bowl mix the mayo, milk, garlic, and Homemade Ranch Seasoning (or seasoning packet.)
+Add into the the pasta mix and stir well.Place back in the fridge until ready to serve.

-- Just before serving, or leaving, add in the chopped tomatoes and stir to combine.
+- Just before serving add in the chopped tomatoes and stir to combine.
 Sprinkle parsley on top for garnish.Enjoy!